 March 7, 3 to 5 p.m., SN 2041 – Violence: State & Society – a panel with Maria Mayr, Trevor Pomeroy, Carol-Lynne D’Arcangelis

-March 28, 4 p.m., A1043 – Guest speaker Michael Carter discusses the culture of gladiators
+March 28, 4 p.m., A1043 – Guest speaker Michael Carter (Brock University) discusses the culture of gladiators

-April 3, 3 to 5 p.m., SN 2041 – Sublimating Violence?: Confronting chaos with the humanities – a panel with Joel Madore, Ariana Patey, Seamus O’Neill, Helen F. Patey, Michelle Mahoney
+April 3, 7 to 9 p.m., A 1046 – Sublimating Violence?: When Philosophy meets Literature – a panel with Joel Madore, Ariana Patey, Seamus O’Neill, Helen F. Patey, Michelle Mahoney

 April 17, 3 to 5 p.m., SN 2041 – Violence: Today – a panel with Christopher Lockett, Craig Cramm, Jeffery Learning, Virginia Harger-Grinling